Effective conservative treatment for scoliosis

 4. ISST – Refresher Course

-ISST Refresher course is a two-day course: consisting of practical and theoretical topics as well as case reports and held by regional instructor Part I. Prices may occasionally vary depending on the number of participants and the local conditions.
+ISST Refresher course is a two-day course: consisting of practical and theoretical topics as well as case reports and held by regional instructor Course 1.
+Prices may occasionally vary depending on the number of participants and the local conditions.

 5. ISST – Advanced Course

 ISST Advanced course is a course for advanced ISST Schroth therapists after five years of practical experience.
 Interested therapists had to be certified in the ISST-Schroth method and participated at least at one ISST Refresher course.

 To apply, it is requested additionally to present a poster-presentation or a speaker-presentation at a SOSORT or SRS conference.

 The senior Schroth instructor holds the course.
 Prices may vary depending on the number of participants.

 6. ISST – Instructors

 Instructor Course 1: Assigned to organize and provide ISST Course 1, including the written exam.
 The course language is English or the local language.

 Instructor Course 1 and Course 2: Assigned to organize and provide ISST Course 1 and 2 including the written and practical exam, within a defined country or region.
 The course language is English or the local language.